 Then, using the cooperation of phone companies to shut them down.
 But, they also tell consumers to continue to be smart, and call the IRS about any phone call you may receive, from anybody claiming to be an IRS official.

-In January of this year TIGTA launched a series of public service announcements they asked to be shared.
+TIGTA launched a series of public service announcements they asked to be shared.

 Their efforts are paying off.
 In just a few months, they have succeeded in reducing these crimes from what used to be about 1 victim for about every 40-50 calls to 1 in 300-400 calls.
 They are using a four part strategy to get results.